hotstar/ecies/README.md

-# Background

-Botan and Bouncy Castle implemented Shoup's version of ECIES, but we Hotstar Security Team found that it was hard to find an implementation of the Shoup's version of ECIES in Golang package, which results that the interactions of ECIES encrypted data among ecosystems coding in different languages are difficult.
-Therefore, we implemented one and give it back to the community.

 # Introduction

-This package is an implementation of Elliptic Curve Integrated Encryption Scheme (ECIES).
-It follows the specification recommended in the [paper](https://www.shoup.net/papers/iso-2_1.pdf) from Victor Shoup.
-We call it the Shoup's version of ECIES.
+This package is an implementation of the Elliptic Curve Integrated Encryption Scheme (ECIES), following the specification recommended in [Victor Shoup's paper](https://www.shoup.net/papers/iso-2_1.pdf).
+We refer to this implementation as the "Shoup's version" of ECIES.

+We noticed that while Botan and Bouncy Castle have implemented the Shoup's version of ECIES, we could not find a Golang package that implemented it.
+As a result, interactions of ECIES-encrypted data among ecosystems coded in different languages can be difficult.
+To address this, the Disney+Hotstar Security Team implemented the Shoup's version of ECIES in Golang and is contributing it back to the community.

-Referring to the [wiki](https://www.cryptopp.com/wiki/Elliptic_Curve_Integrated_Encryption_Scheme), the Botan and Bouncy Castle implemented Shoup's version of ECIES, so our implementation is compatible with them.
+According to the [wiki](https://www.cryptopp.com/wiki/Elliptic_Curve_Integrated_Encryption_Scheme), our implementation is compatible with the Botan and Bouncy Castle implementations.

 #### The encryption flow is as follows: